Women creators of genetic 'scissors' win Nobel Prize in Chemistry

 “We can now easily edit genomes as desired, something that before was hard, even impossible,” said Wittung Stafshede.

-In keeping with tradition, chemistry is the third prize announced every year and follows those for medicine and physics earlier this week.
+Chemistry is the third Nobel announced every year and follows those for medicine and physics earlier this week.

-Like so much else, the pandemic has redrawn the Nobels, with many of the traditional events, such as the grand banquet, cancelled or moved online even as research into the disease - above all the hunt for a vaccine - has dominated the scientific spotlight.

-Reporting by Niklas Pollard; additional reporting Simon Johnson, Anna Ringstrom, Supantha Mukherjee, Colm Fulton and Johannes Hellstrom; Editing by Alison Williams and Giles Elgood
+Writing by Douglas Busvine; additional reporting Simon Johnson, Anna Ringstrom, Supantha Mukherjee, Colm Fulton, Johannes Hellstrom and Daniel Trotta; Editing by Alison Williams and Giles Elgood

 Our Standards: The Thomson Reuters Trust Principles.